Imageillus (from Issue 1) by Nic Carey

 LOST SOULS is a dark and literary biannual Australian magazine.

 The magazine aims to publish strange, taboo, beautiful, horrific and similar kinds of dark and intelligent fiction and nonfiction.
+It is a magazine of macabre words and illustrations.

 About LOST SOULS